nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="data-processing"></a>
 ### Data Preprocessing

-First, we need to clean the data as any 'nan' values can completely ruin our training (spend many hours debugging my model, adding gradient clipping, batch norm, etc. Turn out there is a single nan value in MovieLens).
+First, we need to clean the data as any 'nan' values can completely ruin our training (I sadly spent many hours debugging my model, adding gradient clipping, batch norm, etc. Turns out there is a single nan value in MovieLens).
 We also convert movie ids to ints so they behave better as lookup keys.
 ```python
 # clean the ratings data
 df_ratings = df_ratings.dropna()
 df_ratings['movieId'] = df_ratings['movieId'].astype(int, copy=False)
 ```

 Next, let's shrink down how many movies we care about.

-This is just for memory reasons, although it can often be helpful in the real world pythonto not even bother training with items/movies you have that barely have any interactions.
+> NOTE: This is just for memory reasons.
+Google colab only gives you 12GB of RAM, so I can't train on all movies.
+However, it can often be helpful even in the real world to not even bother training with items/movies you have that barely have any interactions.

 ```python
 # let's only work with movies with enough ratings.
 min_ratings_per_movie = 1000